sicpa-dlab/didcomm-rust/wasm/README.md

 - In order to use the library, `SecretsResolver` and `DIDResolver` interfaces must be implemented on the application level.
   Demo application provides 2 simple implementations `ExampleDIDResolver` and `ExampleSecretsResolver` that allows resolve locally known DID docs and secrets for tests/demo purposes.
-- Verification materials are expected in JWK.
+  - Verification materials are expected in JWK, Base58 and Multibase (internally Base58 only) formats.
+      - In Base58 and Multibase formats, keys using only X25519 and Ed25519 curves are supported.
+      - For private keys in Base58 and Multibase formats, the verification material value contains both private and public parts (concatenated bytes).
+      - In Multibase format, bytes of the verification material value is prefixed with the corresponding Multicodec code.
   - Key IDs (kids) used in `SecretsResolver` must match the corresponding key IDs from DID Doc verification methods.
   - Key IDs (kids) in DID Doc verification methods and secrets must be a full [DID Fragment](https://www.w3.org/TR/did-core/#fragment), that is `did#key-id`.
   - Verification methods referencing another DID Document are not supported (see [Referring to Verification Methods](https://www.w3.org/TR/did-core/#referring-to-verification-methods)).
 - The following curves and algorithms are supported:
   - Encryption:
     - Curves: X25519, P-256